vnotex/vnote/README.md

 ```

 # Description
 **VNote** is a Qt-based, free and open source note-taking application, focusing on Markdown.
-VNote is designed to provide comfortable edit experience, especially for programmers.
+VNote is designed to provide a comfortable editing experience, especially for programmers.

 VNote is **NOT** just a simple editor for Markdown.
 By providing notes management, VNote makes taking notes in Markdown simpler and more pleasant.